Eurobodalla Council is seeking support to establish an electric highway from Sydney to Melbourne via Canberra and the South Coast.

 “They’re cheaper to run, they’re better for our health in terms of emissions and they’re a sustainable alternative to our reliance on fossil fuels,” he said.

 “Having an electric highway could also provide a big boost to regional tourism,” Mr Shorter said.

-“It also removes ‘range anxiety’ by significantly extending their range to reach a favourite beach-side destination or simply travel along the coast from Melbourne to Sydney.”
+“It enables drivers to stop and refuel for 20-30 minutes in our regional towns.
+It also removes ‘range anxiety’ by significantly extending their range to reach a favourite beach-side destination or simply travel along the coast from Melbourne to Sydney.”

 An initial concept proposes three charging stations in Eurobodalla at Batemans Bay, Bodalla and Tilba.

 “The whole highway proposal is estimated to cost between $500,000 and $1 million,” said Mr Shorter, “We’re really hoping the state and federal government get on board.”